Bair Hugger Warming Blanket Lawsuits

 Bellwether Trials Started in May 2018

-One Bair Hugger lawsuit has gone to trial so far.
+One Bair Hugger lawsuit went to trial.
 It ended in May 2018 with a verdict in favor of 3M.

 Louis Gareis filed the lawsuit.
 His lawyers sought more than $200,000 in damages.
 They promised to appeal the verdict.